Hymne à l'amour

+Piaf sang it in the 1951 French musical comedy film Paris chante toujours (Paris Still Sings).

+The song has been performed by many other singers.
+It has also featured in two Olympic Games ceremonies: at the 2020 Summer Olympics closing ceremony in Tokyo in 2021, sung by Milet, and at the 2024 Summer Olympics opening ceremony in Paris in 2024, sung by Celine Dion.

 Édith Piaf

 The lyrics were written by Piaf and the music by Marguerite Monnot.
-It was written to her lover and the love of her life, the French boxer, Marcel Cerdan.
-On October 28, 1949, Cerdan was killed in the crash of Air France Flight 009 on his way from Paris to New York to come to see her.
-She recorded the song on May 2, 1950.
+It was written to Piaf's lover and the love of her life, the French boxer, Marcel Cerdan.
+On 28 October 1949, Cerdan was killed in the crash of Air France Flight 009 on his way from Paris to New York to come to see her.
+She recorded the song on 2 May 1950.